BrickMMO/wic/index.markdown

 [![Adam Thomas](images/codeadam.jpg)](https://codeadam.ca/) [![Humber College](images/humber.jpg)](https://humber.ca/) [![BrevisRefero](images/brevisrefero.jpg)](https://www.brevisrefero.com/)

-The following is the timeline used to inegrate WIC:
+The following is the timeline used to inegrate WIC in this course:

 #### Weeks 1 to 4 - Onboarding